TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-03-28-how-to-mock-final-classes-in-phpunit.md

 ...

-There were 7 warnings:

-1) AnotherClassTest::testSomeMethod
-Class "AnotherClass" is declared "final" and cannot be mocked.
+OK (3 tests, 3 assertions)
 ```

-Damn you, black magic!
 We're getting there, but there are still mocks in the `setUp()` method, and we've also added work to our future self - for every new test case, we [have to remember](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock/) to add `BypassFinals::enable();` manually.

 ❌